Kenny and Ireland hoping to end a difficult year with a smile

 Either way, the manager insists he remains confident that with a full squad to choose from in the spring, one augmented by the players he has promoted in recent weeks, Ireland can make themselves a force to be reckoned with in 2021.
 Like a lot of people, Kenny can certainly be forgiven for thinking that next year simply cannot be any worse than the one now finally coming to an end.

-Republic of Ireland: Randolph (West Ham), Christie (Nottingham Forest), Duffy (Celtic), K Long (Burnley), O’Shea (West Brom); Brady (Burnley), Knight (Derby County), Hourihane (Aston Villa); Horgan (Wycombe Wanderers), Collins (Luton Town), O’Dowda (Bristol City).
+Republic of Ireland (probable): Randolph (West Ham), Christie (Nottingham Forest), Duffy (Celtic), K Long (Burnley), O’Shea (West Brom); Brady (Burnley), Knight (Derby County), Hourihane (Aston Villa); Horgan (Wycombe Wanderers), Collins (Luton Town), O’Dowda (Bristol City).

 Referee: L Visser (Belgium).